VANatHeritage/ConSiteTools/README.md

 #### Version 2.3.6-dev

-- The `Calculate Biodiversity Rank` tool, and all tools in the `Conservation Portfolio Tools` toolset, can now accept multiple site types in a single run.
-Inputs no longer need to be parsed by site type.
-EOs will only be associated with ConSites with a matching site type, and vice versa.
+- Inputs no longer need to be parsed by site type in the `Calculate Biodiversity Rank` tool, and all tools in the `Conservation Portfolio Tools` toolset.
+PFs/EOs will only be associated with ConSites with a matching site type, and vice versa.
 - General-purpose function `flattenFeatures` added to replace `bmiFlatten`.

 #### Version 2.3